ickshonpe/bevy_despawn_with/README.md

             .with_system(despawn_all::<MenuUiMarker>)
         )
         // ...
-        // rest of whatever TitleScreenPlugin needs to work ;
+        // rest of whatever MenuScreenPlugin needs to work ;
     }
 }